Ready to explore Mohonk Mountain House? Here's everything you need to know before you go!

 Description

-Each season transforms the Mohonk experience dramatically.
-Spring brings mountain laurel blooms that create tunnel-like passages of white and pink flowers along many trails.
-Summer offers the fullest forest canopy and the warmest weather for lakeside relaxation, though it also brings the heaviest visitor traffic.
-Fall delivers the spectacular foliage displays that have made the Hudson Valley famous, with sugar maples, oaks, and birches creating a brilliant canopy against the white cliff faces.
+Spring brings mountain laurel blooms along many of the trails, creating tunnel-like passages of white and pink flowers — one of the more memorable visual experiences the property offers.
+Summer delivers the fullest forest canopy and the warmest conditions for lakeside time, though it also brings the heaviest visitor traffic.
+Fall is peak season for good reason: sugar maples, oaks, and birches turn against the white cliff faces in a combination that's hard to match anywhere in the region.

 Access and Practical Information